Social Media: How Any Business Can Benefit

 Work on becoming an authority in your industry by following and liking/favoriting other industry influencers that you agree with and sharing their posts.
 Periodically let your public know about current deals you have, as well as keeping on top of conversations with customers.
 It’s important to let them know there’s a real person behind the keyboard.

 The biggest way to benefit from your social media campaign is through customer service.
 Complaints sent through social media can be resolved quickly, before they turn into a headline throughout your industry.

 Social media is the world’s biggest advertising platform that’s totally free.
 With increased visibility, more and more people will be talking about you online, giving you a small boost in the search rankings as well.
-People tend to put more trust in companies with a significant social media presence, possibly making searching for investors easier.
+People tend to put, possibly making searching for investors easier.